We’re sure you’ve heard the advice before:

 Your competitors are doing the same thing.

 They have great products too.
-They target the same audience using similar channels.
+They target the same audience using similar channels, they may use similar marketing strategies.
 Not to mention that they target the very same problem as you too!

 So how do you convince potential users to try your product over another?

 The answer – you need to go beyond traditional marketing.